 Community programming will be redesigned to offer socially distanced, online, and passive programs.
 Masks must be worn at all in-person programs, informal activities, and intentional interactions.

 Any violations of COVID-related policies will be considered a violation of SUNY Cortland’s Student Code of Conduct.
 Enforcement of the policies is aimed at protecting the health of the Cortland community.
 The SUNY-wide sanctions include strict disciplinary actions that could include loss of campus access, suspension or even permanent dismissal.

 There are some actions that every member of our campus community must take to keep ourselves and each other safe and healthy:

 Public restrooms and high touch-point areas such as elevator buttons, door handles, and handrails will be cleaned at an increased frequency.

 Yes.
 Residence Halls will have designated sanitation areas and staff will be equipped with extra cleaning supplies

-Students may submit a form if all their scheduled classes are being held remotely and the student will be living at home for fall semester.
+Students may submit a form if all their scheduled classes are being held remotely and the student will be living at home for spring semester.
 To access the form follow the steps below: